apache/spark/BREEZE.rst

 that are started in the same docker-compose command.
 Those are required by some of the tests as described in `TESTING.rst <TESTING.rst#airflow-integration-tests>`_.

-By default Breeze starts only airflow-testing container without any integration enabled.
+By default Breeze starts only airflow container without any integration enabled.
 If you selected ``postgres`` or ``mysql`` backend, the container for the selected backend is also started (but only the one that is selected).
 You can start the additional integrations by passing ``--integration`` flag with appropriate integration name when starting Breeze.
 You can specify several ``--integration`` flags